johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 ---

-[Django custom managers](https://docs.djangoproject.com/en/6.0/topics/db/managers/#custom-managers) are a common way to exclude inactive or soft-deleted records by default.
-But custom managers aren't used everywhere, leading to unexpected results.
-This post walks through where it happens and how to fix it.
+[Django custom managers](https://docs.djangoproject.com/en/6.0/topics/db/managers/#custom-managers) are a common way to exclude records by default, such as inactive or soft-deleted records.
+However, custom managers aren't used in all queries, which leads to unexpected results and data leaks.
+This post covers where that happens and how to fix it.

 ## The Setup

 Suppose we have stores and products linked through a many-to-many style relationship.
-We use a through model `StoreProduct` with an `active` flag so we can deactivate links without deleting them:

 ```python
 class Store(models.Model):